 How to Spot a Fake DiamondMay 25, 2017 - Diamond Articles

-How to spot a fake diamond
+How to spot a fake diamond?

+The first step to spot a fake diamond is inclusions.
 Inclusions are features that are either wholly enclosed within the gemstone, or extend to the gemstone surface.

 What’s normal: crystal (ie. solid, mineral inclusions within the stone, such as garnet, spinel, pyroxene, olivine, or graphite), bearding, bruise, graining, knots (caused from twinning), pin points, clouds, cleavage (a line of weakness in a diamond), chips, cavities, fractures/feathers, or a natural (part of the natural surface left after polishing).

-Certain inclusions just don’t belong in diamond.
+What’s not normal: Certain inclusions just don’t belong in diamond.
 For example, bubbles are a signature inclusion found in glass.
 If you see them in a diamond, the gem is not a diamond.

-CHECK: EXTERNAL FEATURES
+2. EXTERNAL FEATURES

 External characteristics are features found on the surface of the diamond, but do not penetrate the stone.

-What’s normal: grain lines, extra facets, abrasion, scratch, burn mark, polishing lines, trigons, and sharp facet edges.
+What’s normal: Grain lines, extra facets, abrasion, scratch, burn mark, polishing lines, trigons, and sharp facet edges.

 Another external feature, an adorable upside down triangle-looking feature called a trigon, occurs naturally on diamond rough.
 Sometimes it is left on a diamond girdle to maintain carat weight.
 If you see a trigon, your diamond is certainly natural.

 Luster relates to the quality and quantity of light reflecting from the surface of a material.
 As one becomes accustomed to seeing many diamonds, as well as diamond simulants, luster becomes a factor that helps in quick determination of whether a gem material may be the real deal or not.

-Diamonds have an adamantine luster.
+What’s normal: Diamonds have an adamantine luster.
 That means they are bright and reflective, almost mirror-like.
 The word comes from the Latin word “adamas,” which means “diamond.”

-To compare, here are the lusters you may find in some other materials that look similar to diamond, but aren’t diamond:
+What’s not normal: To compare, here are the lusters you may find in some other materials that look similar to diamond, but aren’t diamond:

-- Sub-adamantine—this is a bright luster, but not quite as bright as adamantine, and can be seen in gemstones such as zircon.
+- Sub-adamantine: this is a bright luster, but not quite as bright as adamantine, and can be seen in gemstones such as zircon.

-- Bright Vitreous—this luster is glossier, and can be seen in similar looking stones like white sapphire.
+- Bright Vitreous: this luster is glossier, and can be seen in similar looking stones like white sapphire.

-- Vitreous—this luster looks like glass (and more commonly is glass).
+- Vitreous: this luster looks like glass (and more commonly is glass).

-CHECK: OPTICAL EFFECTS
+4. OPTICAL EFFECTS

 Diamond has fire.
 Do you recall turning a diamond and seeing all the colors of the rainbow?
-That is fire.
+That is called fire.
 If you don’t see fire, you are not looking at a diamond.
 Moissanite has twice the fire of diamond though—so it has to be the right amount of fire.

 2. Single Refraction